pratham-jaiswal/email-scanner/README.md

 # Email Scanner
 This is a Python application for scanning your email inbox and searching for specific terms in the email body and attachments, of emails received on that day.
 The application uses a graphical user interface built with the tkinter library for user interaction.
-It can be converted into a standalone executable file for ease of use and distribution.
+It is converted into a [standalone executable file](https://github.com/pratham-jaiswal/email-scanner/releases/tag/Latest) for ease of use and distribution.

+> ***Note: This is a windows only application***

 ## Use Case
 - To let user look up whether they are mentioned in any email or its attachments, for example in placement related emails for students.